-If you meet the eligibility criteria for a Welcome Home Loan you will still have to meet all your bank’s other lending criteria, too – they’ll consider your credit history, any other debts you have and your ability to service your loan repayments.
+If you meet the eligibility criteria for a First Home Loan you will still have to meet all your bank’s other lending criteria, too – they’ll consider your credit history, any other debts you have and your ability to service your loan repayments.

-You may have to pay an application fee and other administrative charges for your Welcome Home Loan, just as you would with any other mortgage.
+You may have to pay an application fee and other administrative charges for your First Home Loan, just as you would with any other mortgage.
 You’ll also be required to pay a 1% Lender’s Mortgage Insurance premium, which protects the lender in case you default on your loan.

-Some banks will allow you to apply for a Welcome Home Loan even if you’re considering building rather than buying your first home – you’ll need to check with your individual lender or a mortgage broker for details.
+Some banks will allow you to apply for a First Home Loan even if you’re considering building rather than buying your first home – you’ll need to check with your individual lender or a mortgage broker for details.

 FirstHome is another initiative for eligible buyers with modest incomes.
 It applies to selected Housing New Zealand properties, which are offered for sale exclusively to first time buyers (if they remain unsold after three months, the properties go on general sale).

 If you’re eligible for FirstHome you can apply for a grant of 10% of the purchase price (up to $20,000) to use towards the deposit.
-You can even combine a FirstHome grant with a Welcome Home Loan or KiwiSaver HomeStart grant (more on this below) if you qualify for these.
+You can even combine a FirstHome grant with a First Home Loan or KiwiSaver HomeStart grant (more on this below) if you qualify for these.